-2021 Great Engravers Gothic Crown Quartered Arms 5 Ounce Silver Proof
+2021 Great Engravers Gothic Quartered Arms Five Ounce Silver Proof Coin

 The new Great Engravers Gothic Crown in five ounces of fine silver from a limited mintage of 506.

 Billed as a celebration of historic coinage design, The Royal Mint's Great Engravers range has proved hugely popular.

 The series kicked off with Una and the Lion: recreating an engraving by Royal Mint Chief Engraver, William Wyon, first used in 1839 celebrate Queen Victoria's coronation.
 The limited edition 2019 reissue offered buyers a chance to own a sought-after design in a range of metals and denominations, including the largest gold coin the Mint had ever offered to that point.